HTTP response splitting vulnerability detected.

 Description

-Including unsanitized user input in a HTTP response allows an attacker to split the response by injecting CRLF characters.
+Including unsanitized user input in a HTTP response could allow an attacker inject Carriage Return Line Feed (CRLF) characters into the response.
 An entirely attacker-controlled response can then be returned, creating a cross-site scripting (XSS) vulnerability.

 Remediations